RebelCodeBase/sopel-rss/README.md

 #### Synopsis: *.rss colors

-Print the color code and the name of each color and use the color as background color and print the codes and names for bold, italiv and underline.
+Print the color code and the name of each color and use the color as background color and print the codes and names for bold, italic and underline.

 ### rss config &mdash; get or set configuration values